There’s an increasing market for businesses looking to buy online reviews.

 There are multiple ways to promote your business’s review website profiles, such as:

 - Using a Yelp sticker or Tripadvisor sticker (for restaurants and hospitality establishments)

 - Using a Facebook review widget, Google reviews widget, Tripadvisor widget, and similar tools that allow you to syndicate reviews

 - Displaying a selection of handpicked reviews on a website using a review widget suite like Amplify

 ReviewTrackers offers a complete online review management solution that’s compliant with the policies of today’s top review platforms, as well as responsive to the ever-increasing demand for transparency and authenticity in online reviews.

 The software allows you to generate new reviews through email campaigns, SMS, on-site kiosks, and customizable landing pages, giving your brand higher star ratings and a bigger presence on local search.

-Make your customers happy.
 The easiest, most effective way to get more (and better) reviews is to consistently deliver excellent customer experiences and create “wow” moments with customers.
-Companies that buy reviews are unlikely to have developed the ability to do just that.
-Don’t follow their example: buying reviews may destroy the credibility that you have worked so hard to build.
+Companies that buy reviews are unlikely to develop any effective customer experience management strategy.
+Don’t follow their example.
+If you buy reviews, you may end up destroying the credibility that you have worked so hard to build.